dnsge/twitch-mobile-emotes/README.md

 `https://static-cdn.jtvnw.net/emoticons/v1/f128054/4.0`

-nginx detects the custom emote from the first character and forwards the request to the emote server, which then returns a `302 Found` code to the emote image.
+nginx detects the custom emote from the first character of the ID and forwards the request to the emote server, which then returns a `302 Found` code to the emote image.

 Real Twitch emotes that start with a digit instead of a `f` or `b` are passed on to the real `static-cdn.jtvnw.net` by nginx.

-When Twitch's mobile app begins using the v2 emote CDN, gif emotes will be returned as gifs instead of static frames.
+With Twitch's v2 emote CDN, the process is identical but with slightly different URLs.
+Requests with emote IDs that don't start with `emotesv2` are forwarded to the emote server.
+Additionally, GIF support allows for GIF 3rd party emotes.

 ## Building